Munro: Peak bagging

-Compared with some continental ranges, Scottish mountains might be modest in height, but walking and climbing in them can be treacherous because of their latitude and exposure to Atlantic and Arctic weather systems.
-Even in summer, conditions can be atrocious; thick fog, strong winds, driving rain and freezing summit temperatures are not unusual.
+When compared to continental ranges, such as The Alps, Scottish peaks are generally lesser in height.
+However, walking and climbing in them can still be dangerous and difficult to navigate the recommended routes due to their latitude and exposure to Atlantic and Arctic weather systems.
+Even in summer, the weather can change quickly in the mountains and conditions can be atrocious; thunderstorms, thick fog, strong winds, driving rain and freezing summit temperatures close to 0 °C are not unusual.

 Winter ascents of some Munros are serious undertakings due to the unpredictable weather, the likelihood of ice and snow, and poor visibility.
-Some walkers are unprepared for extreme weather on the exposed tops and fatalities are recorded every year, often resulting from slips on wet rock or ice.
+Each ascent becomes a test of skill, endurance, and determination, as trekkers navigate through snowdrifts, icy slopes, and unpredictable weather conditions.
+Some hikers try even unprepared for extreme weather on the exposed tops and fatalities are recorded every year, often resulting from slips on wet rock or ice.

-Some hillwalkers aim to climb every Munro, known as "Munro bagging".
+The activity of attempting to climb every Munro is known as "Munro bagging".
 Munro-bagging is a form of peak bagging.
 A walker who has climbed all Munros is entitled to be called a Munroist.
+Descending a Munro by funicular is known as de-bagging.